neo-project/global-blockchain-compliance-hub/_posts/South Korea/1111-11-01-south-korea-registry-requirements.md

 comments: true
 ---

+## Non-profit/For-profit Company Registry Requirements

 Registration of both for profit and not-for profit organizations requires the submission of numerous documents including articles of incorporation.
-Registration of for profit organizations is more streamlined and straightforward given the existence of an online registration process that allows “one-stop” registration.
-There is no centralized system for registration of not-for profits and information on procedures for incorporation and registration are difficult to find .
+Registration of for profit organizations is more streamlined and straightforward.
+There is no centralized system for registration of not-for profits and information on procedures for incorporation and registration are difficult to find.

-1.1 Not-For Profit Organizations
+### 1.1 Not-For Profit Organizations

 In South Korea, not-for profit organizations can exist as unregistered organizations or an incorporated, registered non-profit (public-interest) corporations.
 Registration provides tax and other financial benefits.
 Freedom of association is guaranteed by Article 21 of the Korean constitution.